marb2000/XamlIslands/1903_Samples/WnForms_and_WPF_Readme.md

   ```

+  5. When Visual Studio builds a Native WinRT Component, it generates, at least, the WinMD and the DLL files.
+  In the case of Native components, WinMD files are pure metadata and the dll contains the implementation.
+In the case of managed WinRT components, WinMD files include MSIL code, just like traditional CLR assemblies do.
-  5. Visual Studio is not copying the libraries (*.dll files) of the Native WinRT components in the right folder.
-You have to copy to the output folder as well.
+  Visual Studio is not copying the libraries (*.dll files) of the Native WinRT components in the right folder. __You need to copy this DLL to the output folder__ as well.
 For example:
   ```xml
    <ItemGroup>
     <Content Include=".\Debug\Native_SwapChainPanel_Comp\Native_SwapChainPanel_Comp.dll">